Slovenia was the first country I ever fell in love with.

 So let’s talk about expenses.

-I’ve been recording my travel budget from the very first day I started travelling because I want to show you guys that it’s possible to travel the world without spending a fortune.
+I’ve been recording my expenses from the very first day I started my travel blog because I want to show you guys that it’s possible to travel the world without spending a fortune.
 Unlike most other travel blogs, I refuse to take comps/freebies/press trips when I travel and make sure to always pay for everything with my own money.
 That means that my opinion is never swayed by tourism boards and marketing companies, and you’ll always be receiving my honest thoughts, good and bad, when it comes to experiences and value.

 In Slovenia, it’s easy to stick to a budget if you’re keen to backpack your way across the country, but if you’re more of a mid-range traveller, you’ll still receive great value for money.
 I first visited Slovenia on a tight budget as a solo backpacker, attempting to spend as little as possible, but then later returned for a mid-range couples getaway with my partner, then once more for another more expensive trip to show my parents around.
 Because of this, I can now share exactly how much you can expect to spend on your trip to Slovenia.